-All SEO strategies ever implemented, focus on one goal i.e. to rank your website as high as possible in the SERPs.
-In order to achieve this goal, webmasters try to design and develop a website which is loved by Google’s secret algorithm.
+All SEO strategies ever implemented focus on one goal, i.e., to rank your website as high as possible in the SERPs.
+To achieve this goal, webmasters try to design and develop a website that is loved by Google's secret algorithm.

-Becoming a part of first page of Google can be a game changer when you target the right keywords.
-Search engines like Google and Bing work to provide you with best results anytime a search query is entered, and as you are aware of the fact “the higher the search engine ranking the more traffic you get”.
+Becoming a part of the first page of Google can be a game-changer when you target the right keywords.
+Search engines like Google and Bing work to provide you with the best results every time you enter a search query, and as you are aware of the fact, "the higher the search engine ranking, the more traffic you get."

 If you want to get the maximum ROI from your campaign, you need to focus on 2 key areas of marketing:

 - The quality of the content (On-page SEO)